Gathiira/Gathiira/README.md

 - 👨 I am **Gathiira Mwangi**, working as a **Backend Engineer** at [Sky.Garden](https://sky.garden)
 - 💻 I have 2+ years of work experience in the Software Development field.
 - 🌱 I’m currently learning React JS & Cloud(Azure, GCP, AWS).
+- 💞️ Interests &rarr; Coding, listening to music and Planting Trees.
 - 👯 I’m always in for a collaboration.
-Hit me up if you have cool projects we can code.
+Hit me up if you have a cool project we can code.
-- 💞️ Interests &rarr; Coding, listening to music and Planting Trees.

 ## Tech Stack